microsoft/AzureStackHCI-Network-Switch-Validation/.github/ISSUE_TEMPLATE/tool-result-upload-🚀.md

 Log File
 PCAP file

-Please attach these here and submit for review!
+Please zip and upload these here to submit for review!